-HIV can be a life changing condition, but early testing and effective treatment enable many people with the infection to live healthy, active lives.
+HIV can be a life changing condition, but early testing and effective treatment enable many people living with HIV to lead healthy, active lives.

 Some individuals undergo HIV screening every so often, while others seek tests only after possible exposure.
 Healthcare professionals also test for HIV during pregnancy.

 Home testing for HIV might involve self-sampling or self-testing.